 It’s equipped to handle ecommerce sites, portfolio sites, and small business websites alike.
 Besides the templates, the company specializes in providing custom web design and development services.

-MotoCMS offera a 14-day free trial period.
+MotoCMS offers a 14-day free trial period.
 After that, you’ll pay at least $139 for your template.

 As a small business owner, you’re always busy.
-With so many other things on your plate, you need a small business website builder that’s easy to use but fully functional—but with business financing at the top of your mind, you don’t want to splurge on a website, either.
+With so many other things on your plate, your best website builder for small business will need to be easy to use but fully functional and budget-friendly.
 Luckily, there’s no need.
-Any of the list above are well-priced options for setting up a stellar website, so think through what you need for your small business website, and take the plunge!
+Any of the above are well-priced options for setting up a stellar website, so think through what you need for your small business website, and take the plunge!

 Sally Lauckner is the editor-in-chief of the Fundera Ledger and the editorial director at Fundera.

 Sally has over a decade of experience in print and online journalism.
 Previously she was the senior editor at SmartAsset—a Y Combinator-backed fintech startup that provides personal finance advice.
 There she edited articles and data reports on topics including taxes, mortgages, banking, credit cards, investing, insurance, and retirement planning.
 She has also held various editorial roles at AOL.com, Huffington Post, and Glamour magazine.
 Her work has also appeared in Marie Claire, Teen Vogue, and Cosmopolitan magazines.